6 Tips for Improving Customer Service Experience

 Customer service emails can quickly pile up as your team starts out with a list of possible email clients.
 So, it’s important to choose an email service provider that delivers good support and accountability.

 Customer-service emails cannot be relegated to the non-essential section of your inbox, which means they need to be reviewed and approved every week or every month.
 At Intercom, we’ve found a number of ways to improve your existing email management.
 For example, we’ve added a customer-service email central record management system.
 This helps teams keep their email in check and assign e-mails specific priorities, to help them speed up the e-solution process.

 3. Train Your Team

-To help your team with their responsibilities, we have several options to help connect your staff with customers.
+To help your team with their responsibilities, we have several options to help connect your staff deliver greate customer service experience.
 However, you’ll need to choose a mix of service providers and you must decide the type of service you want to provide.
 But, if you do this well, it won’t impact your overall sales numbers!
 You can learn more about the help your team provides on the Supportbench website.

 4. Use Reporting to Monitor Performance